 Rectal prolapse may be partial, involving only the mucosa.
 Or it may be complete, involving the entire wall of the rectum.
-It can occur in children, but is much more common in older people.

-Surgery is needed to correct rectal prolapse in adults and some children.
 Most surgical procedures for rectal prolapse are done under general anesthesia.
 For older or sicker patients, epidural or spinal anesthesia may be used.

 There are three basic types of surgery to repair rectal prolapse.
 Your surgeon will decide which one is best for you.